Linear Thermal Instability of a Condensing Gas-Particle Mixture, with Possible Application to Chondrites and Planetesimals: Summary and discussion

-Adding an inert, non-condensible gas like hydrogen to our particle-gas mixture increases its dynamical and thermal inertia, and would be expected to slow growth rates. \citet{chiang_2024} found that adding H$_2$ to condensing, cavitating bubbles greatly slowed but did not necessarily halt their collapse.
-Though tempered, the radiation-condensation instability might still generate overdensities large enough to trigger other concentration mechanisms, such as the streaming instability and gravitational instability (e.g.~\citealt{li_youdin_2021}).
-Numerical simulations of hydrogen-dominated protoplanetary disks have shown that meridional flows can transfer water vapor from just inside the water snowline to outside \citep{wang_etal_2025}; as the water vapor cools and re-condenses, it might be subject to clumping by our radiation-condensation instability.
+Adding an inert, non-condensable gas like hydrogen to our particle-gas mixture increases its dynamical and thermal inertia, and would be expected to slow, if not stop, growth of perturbations.
+Unlike the vapor pressure of a condensable gas, the pressure from H$_2$ is not exponentially sensitive to changes in temperature, and would stiffen the fluid and reduce the pressure gradients that otherwise transport mass out of voids and into clumps. \citet{chiang_2024} found that adding H$_2$ to condensing, cavitating bubbles greatly slowed, but did not necessarily halt their collapse.
+If the radiation-condensation instability can survive the presence of H$_2$, its applicability would widen, from asteroid collisions to potentially snowlines in hydrogen-rich protoplanetary disks.
+Numerical simulations of disks have shown that meridional flows can transfer water vapor from just inside the water snowline to outside \citep{wang_etal_2025}.
+As the water vapor cools and re-condenses, it might be subject to clumping by the radiation-condensation instability.
 A thermal instability on macroscopic disk scales may also cause the CO snowline to vary cyclically \citep{owen_2020}.
+Though tempered by H$_2$, the radiation-condensation instability might still generate overdensities large enough to trigger other concentration mechanisms, such as the streaming instability and gravitational instability (e.g.~\citealt{li_youdin_2021}).

 Our linear instability depends on optically thin radiative cooling: the ability of particle overdensities to shed their energy to infinity.
 The nonlinear study of cavitating bubbles by \citet{chiang_2024} found a similar requirement: although the bubbles themselves could be optically thick, their surroundings needed to have a lower radiation temperature to serve as an energy sink.
 To our knowledge, Field's thermal instability only manifests in environments where cooling photons can freely escape, including the solar corona (e.g.~\citealt{brughmans_etal_2022}), the diffuse interstellar medium (e.g.~\citealt{jennings_li_2021}), and the intracluster medium in galaxy clusters (e.g.~\citealt{qiu_etal_2020}).